sindresorhus/awesome-scifi/readme.md

 > An impromptu goodbye party for Professor John Oldman becomes a mysterious interrogation after the retiring scholar reveals to his colleagues he never ages and has walked the earth for 14,000 years.

 #### [The Matrix](http://www.imdb.com/title/tt0133093/) (1999) [8.7]

+One of the most well known Science Fiction films, this is a great expose on what people thought of hackers in the late 90s.
+The first in a trilogy, this film stands on its own legs, for its well-written script, great casting, and solid score.
+The unworldly choreography combined with slow motion filming was so influential it is now a cliché. - [@RichardLitt](https://github.com/RichardLitt)

 > A computer hacker learns from mysterious rebels about the true nature of his reality and his role in the war against its controllers.